Daniel Akaka

 Daniel Kahikina Akaka (/əˈkɑːkə/; September 11, 1924 – April 6, 2018) was an American educator and politician who served as a United States Senator from Hawaii from 1990 to 2013.
-A member of the Democratic Party, Akaka was the first U.S. Senator of Native Hawaiian ancestry.
+He was a member of the Democratic Party.

 Born in Honolulu, he served in the U.S. Army Corps of Engineers during World War II.
-He attended the University of Hawaii, where he received his bachelor's and master's degrees.
+He attended the University of Hawaiʻi, where he received his bachelor's and master's degrees.
 Originally a high school teacher, Akaka went on to serve as a principal for six years.
 In 1969, the Department of Education hired him as a chief program planner.
 In the 1970s, he served in various governmental positions.

 Akaka was first elected to the United States House of Representatives in 1976 to represent Hawaii's 2nd congressional district; he served for 13 years.
 In 1990, he was appointed to the U.S. Senate to succeed the deceased Spark Matsunaga, subsequently winning the special election to complete Matsunaga's term.
 He would later be reelected to three full terms.
-In March 2011, he announced he would not run for reelection in 2012.

-After fellow U.S. Senator Daniel Inouye died on December 17, 2012, Akaka became the state's senior senator for 2 weeks until he left office on January 3, 2013.
-He was succeeded by fellow Democrat Mazie Hirono.
+During his Senate tenure, Akaka served as the Chair of the United States Senate Committee on Indian Affairs and the United States Senate Committee on Veterans' Affairs.
+Akaka sponsored legislation that led to nearly two dozen Medals of Honor being belatedly awarded to Asian-American soldiers in the 442nd Regimental Combat Team and the 100th Infantry Battalion.
+In addition, he passed legislation compensating Philippine Scouts who were refused veterans benefits.
+Akaka also sponsored a bill that would have afforded sovereignty to Native Hawaiians.
+He did not seek reelection in 2012.

-Early life, family, and education
+Early life, family, education, and military service

 Daniel Kahikina Akaka was born in Honolulu, the son of Annie (née Kahoa) and Kahikina Akaka.
-His paternal grandfather was born in Swatow, Canton, China during the late Qing Dynasty, and his other grandparents were of Native Hawaiian descent.
+His paternal grandfather was born in Shantou, Guangdong, China, and his other grandparents were of Native Hawaiian descent.
 His brother was Rev. Abraham Akaka.

 Akaka described Hawaiian as his "native tongue".

 Akaka graduated from Kamehameha Schools in 1942.
 During World War II he served in the United States Army Corps of Engineers, including service on Saipan and Tinian.
 He served from 1945 to 1947.
 He worked as a welder and a mechanic and in 1948 was a first mate on the schooner Morning Star.

-Akaka married Mary Mildred "Millie" Chong on May 22, 1948.
-The Akakas had five children.

 Entering college (funded by the G.I.
-Bill), Akaka earned a Bachelor of Education in 1952 from the University of Hawaii.
+Bill), Akaka earned a Bachelor of Education in 1952 from the University of Hawaiʻi.
 He later received a Master of Education from the same school in 1966.

 Early career

 Akaka worked as a high school teacher in Honolulu from 1953 until 1960, when he was hired as a vice principal.
 In 1963, he became head principal.

 In 1969, the Department of Health, Education and Welfare hired Akaka as a chief program planner.
-Akaka then continued working in government, holding positions as director of the Hawaii Office of Economic Opportunity, human resources assistant for Governor George Ariyoshi and director of the Progressive Neighborhoods Program.
+Akaka continued working in government, holding positions as director of the Hawaii Office of Economic Opportunity, human resources assistant for Governor George Ariyoshi, and director of the Progressive Neighborhoods Program.